Buct0r/fullfetch/README.md

 # Customization
 You can customize pretty much every aspect of fullfetch.
-You can choose what to display, in wich order and what color should the parameters be displayed.

-By default, using the <code>go install</code> command, fullfetch uses an embedded version of the <code>config.json</code> file.
-If you want to customize evrything run the command:
+You can choose what to display, in wich order and what color should the parameters be displayed. de>go install</code> command, fullfetch uses an embedded version of the <code>config.json</code> file.
+If you By default, using the <co want to customize evrything run the command:
 ``` bash
 $ fullfetch --gen
 ```
-The file will be generated in the same directory as the binary, that as default is going to be <code>%GOPATH%\bin</code>
+The file will be generated in the config directory for the system.

 Here there are all of the parameters you can customize: